10 Ways to Lose Last 10 Pounds

 Eliminating the major stressors in your life is easier said than done, but it can have a huge impact on your waistline.
 When you're stressed you, your body goes into overdrive producing the stress hormone cortisol, which makes you hungry and prompts your body to store calories as fat, especially in your belly.
 Although getting rid of chronic stress is easier said than done, try to de-stress through exercise, meditation, reading, or, if possible, seeing a therapist.
 In the meantime, make sure you're eating these foods that fight cortisol.

 Getting 7-8 hours of sleep might seem like a pipe dream for some, but it's essential for overall health and well-being.
 Getting plenty of Zzzs impacts your stress level, mental function, and even your waistline.
 A study published in the journal Sleep found that people who didn't get the recommended 7-8 hours of sleep a night were more likely to gain weight.
 One theory is that sleep deprivation makes you hungrier the next day, and crave your favorite high-calorie comfort foods -- not ideal if you're trying to drop the last 10 pounds!
+Speaking of which, don't miss these 10 Steps to Lose 10 Pounds Fast!.

 MORE FROM EAT THIS, NOT THAT!